Promoting sustainable cities in Georgia

 Context

-Urban areas contribute greatly to national carbon emissions and are particularly vulnerable to the effects of climate change.
-Thus, cities hold immense mitigation and adaptation potential.
-Unlocking this could accelerate a green and just transition.
+Urban areas in Georgia contribute greatly to carbon emissions and are highly vulnerable to climate change impacts.
+While cities hold immense mitigation potential, they urgently require enhanced adaptation measures to enable a green and just transition.

-The national Climate Change Council (CCC) of Georgia monitors and coordinates the implementation of the country’s climate strategy and the corresponding action plan.
-But more work is needed to localise Georgia’s ambitious NDC commitments.
-High levels of centralisation and a lack of local capacities, present Georgian cities with challenges in developing and financing integrated urban development projects for climate action.
-Furthermore, participatory approaches to ensure the long-term social and economic impact of urban interventions as well as increase the quality of life and resilience of cities are yet to be established as standard.
+The national Climate Change Council (CCC) of Georgia monitors and coordinates the implementation of the country’s climate strategy, but high centralisation and limited local capacities hinder municipalities from developing and financing integrated urban development projects for climate action.
+Moreover, participatory approaches crucial to ensuring the long-term social and economic benefits remain underutilised.
+Additional efforts are needed to localise Georgia’s Nationally Determined Contributions (NDCs).

 Objective